 Cecilia Soren at the tender age of eight had to give up her dream of school education and due to family pressure migrated to Guwahati to become a domestic worker.
-This is not just one story, but there are many Cecilia Sorens in Shillong, who due to poverty and lack of timely support end up as child domestic workers and risk falling into the hands of traffickers.
+This is not just one story, but there are many children in Shillong, who due to poverty and lack of timely support end up as child domestic workers and risk falling into the hands of traffickers.
 Coming in contact with many such children made the MSMHC Shillong Province and the NDWM to reflect on the need for establishing a home for their education and rehabilitation.
-In 2005, the office of National Domestic Workers’ Movement began housing domestic workers that had been thrown out of work or were migrating in search of work and needed temporary shelter.
 In 2006, the government of India banned the employment of children below the age of fourteen years in domestic work.
-This prompted the Jaan Foundation to begin a home for children rescued from labour and for their complete rehabilitation.
+This prompted the Jaan Foundation to open a home for children rescued from labour and for their complete rehabilitation.

-On 1st October 2007 the foundation stone was laid for the “Ferrando Transit Shelter Home”.
-(We can also add the details as who funded the construction of the home, when the construction work was completed and when the inauguration took place).
-Jaan Foundation runs the Home in collaboration with the congregation of the Missionary Sisters of Mary Help of Christians (MSMHC).
+On 1st October 2007, the foundation stone was laid for the “Ferrando Transit Shelter Home“.
+Jaan Foundation runs the Home in collaboration with the Congregation of the Missionary Sisters of Mary Help of Christians (MSMHC).

 - Formal Education

 - Bridge Schooling

 - Legal Counselling and Assistance